Dialect continuum: Europe

 Major dialect continua in Europe in the mid-20th century (Note: Carpathian Ruthenia is mistakenly excluded from North Slavic on the map, even though Rusyn, an East Slavic dialect group on the transition to West Slavic, is spoken there.)

-Europe provides several examples of dialect continua, the largest of which involve the Germanic, Romance and Slavic branches of the Indo-European language family, the continent's largest language branches.
+Europe provides several examples of dialect continua from the Germanic, Romance and Slavic branches of the Indo-European language family.

-The Romance area spanned much of the territory of the Roman Empire but was split into western and eastern portions by the Slav Migrations into the Balkans in the 7th and 8th centuries.

-The Slavic area was in turn split by the Hungarian conquest of the Carpathian Basin in the 9th and 10th centuries.

 Germanic languages

 The varieties of the continental West Germanic dialect continuum after 1945:

-North Germanic continuum

-The Norwegian, Danish and Swedish dialects comprise a classic example of a dialect continuum, encompassing Norway, Denmark, Sweden and coastal parts of Finland.
-The Continental North Germanic standard languages (Norwegian, Danish and Swedish) are close enough and intelligible enough for some speakers to consider them to be dialects of the same language, but the Insular ones (Faroese and Icelandic) are not immediately intelligible to the other North Germanic speakers.

-Continental West Germanic continuum
+Continental West Germanic languages

 Historically, the Dutch, Frisian, Low Saxon and High German dialects formed a canonical dialect continuum, which has been gradually falling apart since the Late Middle Ages due to the pressures of modern education, standard languages, migration and weakening knowledge of the dialects.

 The transition from German dialects to Dutch variants followed two basic routes: